lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 #### New for _MTL_ 2.0

-- If there is a critical issue that everyone needs to be alerted to, there will be a red pop-up titled "Andon Alert!," upon login, alerting everyone to the issue.
+- If there is a critical issue that everyone needs to be alerted to, there will be a red "Alert" pop-up upon login, alerting everyone to the issue.
 These issues are our top priority to resolve.
 Once you dismiss this alert once, it will not reappear.

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session05_see.md).